Thomas R. Cech

 Article

-Exploring the New RNA World
+Exploring the new RNA world

 by Thomas R. Cech

-1989 Nobel Laureate in Chemistry
+1989 Nobel Prize laureate in chemistry

 Not too long ago, most people considered RNA to be just a disposable copy of the really important nucleic acid, DNA.
 It is the double helix of DNA, after all, that shows up on magazine covers and television; DNA is the material of our genes and chromosomes, the stuff that determines our genetic inheritance.
 RNA – ribonucleic acid – is a copy of the DNA instructions that serves as a messenger to direct protein synthesis, which is then destroyed after it has fulfilled its function.